I was so excited for this trip. It feels like I’ve been waiting to visit Australia for as long as I can remember.

 That’s the best shot I could get, so you’re just going to have to go kangaroo spotting on your own to see how freakin’ cute they are hopping around!

 Before long though, the sun got hot overhead and we decided it was time to walk to the local coffee shop, Little Oink, for breakfast.
 This place was seriously the cutest and a must if you ever find yourself hiking Mount Painter.
+We’re going to have a few more days here and then continue onto Melbourne for the last stop on our Australian adventure.
+I’m quite excited to see what Melbourne has to offer as I’ve heard some great things.
+I’ve already got a list of places I would like to visit!
+There’s also a particular bar north melbourne have that I’d like to try too, so hopefully, we get to go there for food one evening amongst all of the other great bars and restaurants!

 It was pretty cool going back to the place where my grandmother grew up, and with her nonetheless.
 And it didn’t hurt that the views were gorgeous.
+I must admit I’m tempted to move there permanently, I’ve even been given some tips from the locals of where to go for all my health needs for example, which Dentist to use.
+Maybe one day.

 Sandwiched between a few days exploring cosmopolitan Sydney and beachy Byron Bay, Canberra was the perfect dose of an authentic feeling Australian adventure, hitting all the stereotypical checkboxes I had imagined.